-Computer numerical control (CNC) machining is a common subtractive manufacturing technology.
+CNC machining is a common subtractive manufacturing technology.
 Unlike 3D printing, the process typically begins with a solid block of material (blank) and removes material to achieve the required final shape, using a variety of sharp rotating tools or cutters.

 CNC is one of the most popular methods of manufacturing for both small one-off jobs and medium to high volume production.
 It offers excellent repeatability, high accuracy and a wide range of materials and surface finishes.

-Additive Manufacturing (AM or 3D printing) processes build parts by adding material one layer at a time.
+Additive Manufacturing (AM) or 3D Printing processes build parts by adding material one layer at a time.
 AM processes require no special tooling or fixtures, so initial setup costs are kept to a minimum.

 In this article, we present the key technology considerations to help you choose the right technology for your application.
 We focus on functional parts and prototypes made from metals or plastics.
 The 3D printing processes that are most suitable for this purpose are SLS or FDM for plastics and SLM/DMLS or Binder Jetting for metals.

 When choosing between CNC and Additive Manufacturing (AM), there are a few simple guidelines that can be applied to the decision making process.

 As a rule of thumb, all parts that can be manufactured with limited effort through a subtractive process should generally be CNC machined.
 It usually only makes sense to use 3D printing in the following cases:

 - When traditional methods are not able to produce the part, for example for highly complex, topology-optimized geometries.

 - When a fast turn-around time is critical; 3D printed parts can be delivered within 24h.

 - When low-cost is essential; for small volumes, 3D printing is generally cheaper than CNC.